-Topical creams and skincare products generally include:
+Commonly used topical creams and skincare products include:

 Available as both a cream and a gel, and in several concentrations, Retin-A is the gold standard of anti-aging routine.
 A derivative of Vitamin A, it leads to increased cell turnover, collagen stimulation, and younger looking skin.
 Daily use leads to reduced wrinkles, tighter skin, and less hyperpigmentation.
 Retin-A may be somewhat irritating and drying to your skin, and should be used in conjunction with a moisturizing cream.